ToolJet/ToolJet/docs/versioned_docs/version-2.36.0/setup/system-requirements.md

 ### Microsoft Windows

 ToolJet is developed for Linux-based operating systems.
-Please consider using a virtual machine or Windows Subsystem for Linux 2 (WSL2) to run ToolJet on windows.
+Please consider using a virtual machine or Windows Subsystem for Linux 2 (WSL2) to run ToolJet on Windows.

 ### Supported Linux distribution